 - 1. All existing and proposed street trees in verges are to be shown on the landscaping plan. - 2.
 For existing verges less than 1.6m in width, Council is to be contacted during the concept planning stages to discuss suitable species for street trees.
-Street trees are best suited for verges greater than 1.6m width (refer to IPWEAQ Standard drawings General series GS-010 Street Tree planting details including root barriers).
-Table SC6.7-12: Minimum width requirements for planting areas outlines the appropriate landscaping treatments.
+Street trees are best suited for verges greater than 1.6m width (refer to IPWEAQ Standard drawings, PSD-101 Street Trees Street Tree Planting Details Including Root Barriers).
+Table SC6.7-11: Minimum width requirements for planting areas outlines the appropriate landscaping treatments.

-Table SC6.7-12: Minimum width requirements for planting areas
+Table SC6.7-11: Minimum width requirements for planting areas

-Location Minimum width Landscape Treatment
+LOCATION MINIMUM WIDTH LANDSCAPE TREATMENT

-Street verse plenting Less than 0.6m Hardscaping
+Street verge planting Less than 0.6m Hardscaping

-Street verge planting 0.6m-1.2m Turf or groundcovers
+0.6m-1.2m Turf or groundcovers

 1.2m-2m Small to medium trees

 More than 2m Medium to large trees

-BA - 11 1 41 Less than 0.6m No landscape treatment.

-Median planting Median to be paved or concrete infilled
+No landscape treatment.
+Median to be paved or concrete infilled

 0.6m-1.2m Turf or groundcovers

-1.2m-2m Shrubs and small trees

-Centrally located in the median
+1.2m-2m Shrubs and small trees Centrally located in the median

-More than 2m Medium to large trees Centrally located in the median
+Medium to large trees Centrally located in the median

 - 3. All verges are to be covered full width with topsoil to a depth of not less than 100mm and be lightly compacted and grassed or turfed. - 4.
-As a minimum all rural verges are to be in a mowable condition, free from rocks and loose stones, and graded to even-running contours.
+As a minimum all rural verges are to be in a mowable condition, free from rocks and loose stones, and graded to evenrunning contours.
 Where higher levels of pedestrian activity the turf should be have an even and smooth surface suitable for walking without risk of trips and falls. - 5.
 Where there is a small area for landscape planting on the verge between the property boundary and a footpath, planting may be accepted as an alternative to turf subject to Council approval. - 6.
 Tree planting within the verge is to be clear of underground services. - 7.
 Understory planting (small shrubs, ground covers and grasses) shall be typically less than in 600mm high. - 8.
 Understorey planting should consist of mulched planted areas consisting of: - a. small shrubs no greater than 2m apart; - b. groundcovers no greater than 1m apart. - 9.
 Council will not be held responsible for plant replacement if excavation of underground services in required in a landscaped verge.
-Maintenance of landscape planting in the verge is the sole responsibility of the adjacent property owner or occupier.

-- 10. Medians suitable for low level landscaping to be minimum 2m wide.
+Maintenance of landscape planting in the verge is the sole responsibility of the adjacent property owner or occupier. - 10.
+Medians suitable for low level landscaping to be minimum 2m wide.
 The tree canopy width is to match median width or be a maximum of 6m wide whichever is smallest (canopy must not extend beyond median width) - 11.
-Provide a minimum 500mm wide mulch strip from back of kerb for ease of maintenance access Include design guidelines from Street trees guide - 12.
+Provide a minimum 500mm wide mulch strip from back of kerb for ease of maintenance access Include design guidelines from Street trees guide. - 12.
 Trees under overhead power lines to be maximum height of 4m and must follow Energex Safe Tree Planting Guidelines.